An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Enumeration of all minimal connected edge dominating sets

 \section{Enumeration of all minimal connected edge dominating sets}

 To achieve polynomial-delay enumeration of $k$-best minimal connected edge dominating sets, we first give a polynomial-delay enumeration algorithm for ``all'' minimal connected edge dominating sets.
-In this paper, we assume that the cardinality of a mini\emph{mum} connected edge dominating set is at least two.
-If $G$ has a minimum connected edge dominating set with cardinality one, then the enumeration of minimal connected edge dominating sets can be done in polynomial time.
-This is because for a minimum connected edge dominating set $e^*$ any edge in $G$ is incident to at least one endpoint of $e^*$, and every minimal connected edge dominating set contains at most one edge incident to each endpoint of $e^*$, that is, these cardinality is at most two.
+In this paper, we assume that the cardinality of a minimum connected edge dominating set is at least two.
+If $G$ has a minimum connected edge dominating set with cardinality one, then the enumeration of minimal connected edge dominating sets can be done in $\order{\Delta m}$ time.

+We first consider a trivial case.
+The cardinality of a minimum connected edge domination is one.
+We can enumerate all solutions in $\order{m\Delta}$ time in this case.
+Let $e^* = \set{x, y}$ be a minimum connected edge dominating set.
+Since $e^*$ is an edge dominating set, any edge in $G$ is incident to at least one endpoint of $e^*$, and every minimal connected edge dominating set contains at most one edge incident to each endpoint of $e^*$.
+Such a graph has only three types of solutions as follows, (I) a solution $\set{e^*}$, (II) a solution that contains edges $f$ incident to $x$ and $g$ incident to $y$.
+(III) a solution such that all edges in the solution are incident to either vertex $x$ or $y$.
+The type-I is unique, the number of type-II solutions is at most $n$, and the number of type-III solutions is at most $2$.
 Thus, we can enumerate all minimal connected edge dominating set in $\order{m\Delta}$ time.
 See \Cref{fig:trivial} for an example.

-To design a polynomial-delay enumeration algorithm, we adopt the \emph{supergraph technique}~\cite{Kobayashi:Efficient:2020,DBLP:journals/corr/abs-2105-04146} as the basic idea.
+To design a polynomial-delay enumeration algorithm, we adopt \emph{supergraph technique}~\cite{Kobayashi:Efficient:2020,DBLP:journals/corr/abs-2105-04146} as the basic idea.
 In this technique, we define a directed graph $\mathcal G = (\mathcal V, \mathcal E)$, called a \emph{supergraph}, whose vertex set $\mathcal V$ consists of the set of all minimal connected edge dominating sets in an input graph.
 If $\mathcal G$ is strongly connected, then by starting from an arbitrary solution, we can enumerate solutions by applying a standard graph traverse procedure on $\mathcal G$.
-Thus, the key of the supergraph technique is how we define the edge set $\mathcal E$ of $\mathcal G$.
+Thus, the key of supergraph technique is how we define the edge set $\mathcal E$ of $\mathcal G$.